tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/31_The_Psycho-Empathic_Dimension.md

 ## Article 2

-### SEO-Optimized Title: The Innate Drive for Connection: Unpacking the "Will-to-Connection" in Quantum Mindfulness
+### The Innate Drive for Connection: Unpacking the "Will-to-Connection" in Quantum Mindfulness

 **Article Body:**